When you serve notice, you can deliver it by hand or send it to the other person. You should allow time for the notice to be delivered.

 Notice should be given to the landlord in writing.
 This can either be:

-• sent to an email address, PO Box, or fax number if it is listed on the tenancy agreement as an additional address for service
+- sent to an electronic address or PO box if it is listed on the tenancy agreement as an additional address for service

 We encourage tenants to let their landlord know about the withdrawal by multiple methods if possible.